Generic name: galantamine hydrobromide

-The recommended starting dose of RAZADYNE® ER is 8 mg/day.
-The dose should be increased to the initial maintenance dose of 16 mg/day after a minimum of 4 weeks.
+The recommended starting dosage of RAZADYNE® ER is 8 mg/day.
+The dosage should be increased to the initial maintenance dose of 16 mg/day after a minimum of 4 weeks.
 A further increase to 24 mg/day should be attempted after a minimum of 4 weeks at 16 mg/day.
-Dose increases should be based upon assessment of clinical benefit and tolerability of the previous dose.
+Dosage increases should be based upon assessment of clinical benefit and tolerability of the previous dose.

-Patients currently being treated with RAZADYNE® tablets can convert to RAZADYNE® ER by taking their last dose of RAZADYNE® tablets in the evening and starting RAZADYNE® ER once daily treatment the next morning.
-Converting from RAZADYNE® to RAZADYNE® ER should occur at the same total daily dose.
+Patients currently being treated with RAZADYNE® Tablets or Oral Solution can convert to RAZADYNE® ER (extended-release capsules) by taking their last dose of RAZADYNE® Tablets or Oral Solution in the evening and starting RAZADYNE® ER once daily treatment the next morning.
+Converting from RAZADYNE® to RAZADYNE® ER should occur at the same total daily dosage.

 RAZADYNE® Immediate-Release Tablets and Oral Solution

 The dosage of RAZADYNE® Tablets shown to be effective in controlled clinical trials is 16–32 mg/day given as twice daily dosing.
-As the dose of 32 mg/day is less well tolerated than lower doses and does not provide increased effectiveness, the recommended dose range is 16–24 mg/day given in a BID regimen.
-The dose of 24 mg/day did not provide a statistically significant greater clinical benefit than 16 mg/day.
-It is possible, however, that a daily dose of 24 mg of RAZADYNE® might provide additional benefit for some patients.
+As the dosage of 32 mg/day is less well tolerated than lower dosages and does not provide increased effectiveness, the recommended dosage range is 16–24 mg/day given twice daily.
+The dosage of 24 mg/day did not provide a statistically significant greater clinical benefit than 16 mg/day.
+It is possible, however, that a daily dosage of 24 mg of RAZADYNE® might provide additional benefit for some patients.

 RAZADYNE® Tablets and Oral Solution should be administered twice a day, preferably with morning and evening meals.

 Patients and caregivers should be advised to ensure adequate fluid intake during treatment.
-If therapy has been interrupted for several days or longer, the patient should be restarted at the lowest dose and the dose escalated to the current dose.
+If therapy has been interrupted for more than three days, the patient should be restarted at the lowest dosage and the dosage escalated to the current dose.

 Caregivers should be instructed in the correct procedure for administering RAZADYNE® Oral Solution.
 In addition, they should be informed of the existence of an Instruction Sheet (included with the product) describing how the solution is to be administered.
 They should be urged to read this sheet prior to administering RAZADYNE® Oral Solution.
 Caregivers should direct questions about the administration of the solution to either their physician or pharmacist.

-The abrupt withdrawal of RAZADYNE® ER/RAZADYNE® in those patients who had been receiving doses in the effective range was not associated with an increased frequency of adverse events in comparison with those continuing to receive the same doses of that drug.
-The beneficial effects of RAZADYNE® ER/RAZADYNE® are lost, however, when the drug is discontinued.
+The abrupt withdrawal of RAZADYNE® ER and RAZADYNE® in those patients who had been receiving dosages in the effective range was not associated with an increased frequency of adverse events in comparison with those continuing to receive the same dosages of that drug.
+The beneficial effects of RAZADYNE® ER and RAZADYNE® are lost, however, when the drug is discontinued.